dbrkn/OpenBench/README.md

 export OPENAI_API_KEY="your-api-key"
 ```

-For more details about pipeline requirements, run `sdbench-cli summary` to see the full list of available pipelines and their descriptions.
+For more details about pipeline requirements, run `openbench-cli summary` to see the full list of available pipelines and their descriptions.

 </details>

-## Diarization Datasets
+## Datasets
 <details>
 <summary> Click to expand </summary>

+OpenBench supports different types of pipelines (Diarization, Transcription, Orchestration, and Streaming Transcription) with specific dataset schemas for each task type.

+### Diarization Datasets

 The benchmark suite uses several speaker diarization datasets that are stored on the HuggingFace Hub.
 You can find all the datasets used in our evaluation in this [collection](https://huggingface.co/collections/argmaxinc/diarization-datasets-67646304c9b5e2cf9720ec48).
 The datasets available in the aforementioned collection are: